surfiniaburger/NASA-Bird/README.md

 Make sure to use WSL to run the redis-server if you're a windows user.
 It's much easier that way.

 ## In addition
-Run the test file 'pipenv run pytest'
+Run the test file `pipenv run pytest`

-Enjoy!
+Enjoy! 🚀